DanBuchan/django_proof_of_concept/README.md

 2. python manage.py migrate
 3. python manage.py createsuperuser

+## Notes
+Both test_app/views.py and test_app/models.py contain comments that describe what they are doing.
+These have been left with the standard django names.
+There is no need to change them and using the same nomenclature as everyone else it makes it easier to find/google help

 # Development testing:
   Records can be added by hand using the django admin interface